ZihengZZH/awesome-multimodal-machine-translation/resource_list_abs.md

   * Anderson et al. (2018)
   * CVPR'18
   * Top-down visual attention mechanisms have been used extensively in image captioning and visual question answering (VQA) to enable deeper image understanding through fine-grained analysis and even multiple steps of reasoning.
 In this work, we propose a combined bottom-up and top-down attention mechanism that enables attention to be calculated at the level of objects and other salient image regions.
 This is the natural basis for attention to be considered.
 Within our approach, the bottom-up mechanism (based on Faster R-CNN) proposes image regions, each with an associated feature vector, while the top-down mechanism determines feature weightings.
 Applying this approach to image captioning, our results on the MSCOCO test server establish a new state-of-the-art for the task, achieving CIDEr / SPICE / BLEU-4 scores of 117.9, 21.5 and 36.9, respectively.
 Demonstrating the broad applicability of the method, applying the same approach to VQA we obtain first place in the 2017 VQA Challenge.

+#### Multimodal Machine Translation with Reinforcement Learning [[pdf](https://arxiv.org/pdf/1805.02356.pdf)] <!-- omit in toc -->
+  * Qian et al. (2018)
+  * arXiv
+  * Multimodal machine translation is one of the applications that integrates computer vision and language processing.
+It is a unique task given that in the field of machine translation, many state-of-the-arts algorithms still only employ textual information.
+In this work, we explore the effectiveness of reinforcement learning in multimodal machine translation.
+We present a novel algorithm based on the Advantage Actor-Critic (A2C) algorithm that specifically cater to the multimodal machine translation task of the EMNLP 2018 Third Conference on Machine Translation (WMT18).
+We experiment our proposed algorithm on the Multi30K multilingual English-German image description dataset and the Flickr30K image entity dataset.
+Our model takes two channels of inputs, images and text, uses translation evaluation metrics as training rewards, and achieves better results than supervised learning MLR baseline models.
+Furthermore, we discuss the prospects and limitations of using reinforcement learning for machine translation.
+Our experiment results suggest a promising reinforcement learning solution to the general task of multimodal sequence to sequence learning.

+#### Improved Fusion of Visual and Language Representations by Dense Symmetric Co-Attention for Visual Question Answering [[pdf](https://arxiv.org/pdf/1804.00775.pdf)] <!-- omit in toc -->
+  * Nguyen et al. (2018)
+  * CVPR'18
+  * A key solution to visual question answering (VQA) exists in how to fuse visual and language features extracted from an input image and question.
+We show that an attention mechanism that enables dense, bi-directional interactions between the two modalities contributes to boost accuracy of prediction of answers.
+Specifically, we present a simple architecture that is fully symmetric between visual and language representations, in which each question word attends on image regions and each image region attends on question words.
+It can be stacked to form a hierarchy for multi-step interactions between an image-question pair.
+We show through experiments that the proposed architecture achieves a new state-of-the-art on VQA and VQA 2.0 despite its small size.
+We also present qualitative evaluation, demonstrating how the proposed attention mechanism can generate reasonable attention maps on images and questions, which leads to the correct answer prediction.

 **2019** {#15}